-Department of Risk Management Attention: Student Health Insurance PO Box 1770 Loma Linda, CA 92354 the incident report must accompany billing from Express Care.
+All costs of initial and follow-up health care are paid 100% by Student Health Insurance, if ordered by Express Care and/or authorized treating physician, whether it happens at LLUMC or at an affiliate facility.
+If follow-up care is required post-graduation, a copy of the incident report must accompany billing from Express Care.
 These items are then forward to SAHP, attention: Dean's Office.
-The Clinical Instructor/department head will send/Fax 2 copies of the incident report form to the Program Director, Will Edmunds, in the Department of Radiation Technology, Medical Radiography, School of Allied Health Professions, Loma Linda University , Nichol Hall, FAX (909) 558-4291.
+The Clinical preceptor/department head will send/Fax 2 copies of the incident report form to the Program Director, Will Edmunds, in the Department of

+Radiation Technology, Medical Radiography, School of Allied Health Professions, Loma Linda University, Nichol Hall, FAX (909) 558-4291.
 The Program Director sends copies of the incident report to Risk Management, attention: Student Health Insurance.
 A copy will be kept in the Department Student Injury / Accident / Illness file.
 Copies are not to be placed in the student file.